-Richard K. Bynum is chief corporate responsibility officer for The PNC Financial Services Group.
-In this role, he leads the PNC Foundation, Community Affairs and Corporate Social Responsibility; Community Development Banking; and Diversity and Inclusion.
-In addition, Bynum is leading the implementation of PNC’s Community Benefits Plan through which the company will provide at least $88 billion in loans, investments, and other financial support to benefit low- and moderate-income individuals and communities, people and communities of color, and other underserved individuals and communities over the Plan Period, a 4-year period beginning January 1, 2022 through December 31, 2025.
+Richard K. Bynum is chief corporate responsibility officer for The PNC Financial Services Group and a member of its Executive Committee.
+In this role, he leads the PNC Foundation; Community Affairs; ESG practice; Community Development Banking; and Diversity and Inclusion.
+In addition, Bynum is leading the implementation of PNC’s Community Benefits Plan through which the company will provide at least $88 billion in loans, investments, and other financial support to benefit communities of color and low- and moderate-income individuals and communities, people as well as other underserved individuals and communities over the Plan Period, a 4-year period from Jan.
+1, 2022, through Dec.
+31, 2025.

 Bynum is an accomplished executive with nearly 20 years of executive leadership experience.
 Prior to being named to his new role in July 2020, Bynum served as regional president for PNC’s Greater Washington market from 2017-2020.
 He previously served as a member of PNC’s retail executive leadership team, where he led the Business Banking division.
 Prior to that, he served as the Greater Washington retail market executive from 2010-2014, where he led consumer and small business sales.
 In addition, he served as chief operating officer for Business Banking, where he led the sales force operating platform for hundreds of small business bankers across PNC’s footprint.